Treehouse Theatre

 -

 We write for children, families, and people with disabilities of all ages.
 Age guide 4+.
-Shows are 1 hr 15min with no interval.
-We have a 'soft start' - during the first 15 minutes you can volunteer to be in the show and have a quick practice of your part, and anyone who's anxious can meet the baddie beforehand so that they can relax and enjoy the show.
-We all laugh together: there's no jokes which might make you feel uncomfortable in the company of kids
+Shows are 1 hour duration with no interval.
+We have a 'soft start' during which anyone who's anxious can meet the baddie beforehand so that they can relax and enjoy the show.
+We all laugh together: there's no jokes which might make you feel uncomfortable in the company of kids.

 A note on accessibility

 Theatre is best when everyone's invited.
-All our performances are relaxed and informal, designed to be welcoming to people who might not often go to to the theatre, including young children and people with disabilities.
+All our performances are relaxed and informal, designed to be welcoming to people who might not often go to to the theatre, especially children, families who have a child with SEND, and people with disabilities.

 All performances include embedded sign language.
-This is aimed at people with additional needs, to support their understanding, so we use simple sign language such as Makaton and Signalong rather than BSL.
-We have widget signs to borrow for non-verbal audience response, and a tactile bag to help visually impaired people connect with the action.
+This is aimed at people with additional needs, to support their understanding, so we use simple sign language such as Makaton, rather than BSL.
+We have pre-recorded buttons to borrow for non-verbal audience responses, and a tactile bag to help visually impaired people connect with the action.

-We welcome everyone to all performances, but the 'relaxed' performances will be especially suitable for people with learning disabilities and their families and carers, where we aim to bring our local learning disabled community together and create a supportive, social, friendly environment in which to relax and enjoy theatre, meet friends and make new ones.
+We welcome everyone to all performances, but 'relaxed' performances are especially suitable for people with learning disabilities and their families and carers, where we aim to bring our local learning disabled community together and create a supportive, social, friendly environment in which to relax and enjoy theatre, meet friends and make new ones.

 Environmental Responsibility